bongjutsu/battery-limit/README.md

 5. Remove all functions other than `package()`
 6. Use the `package()` function to describe how to stage your files
 7. If you need to run any commands to configure your software post installation, write them in a shell script and reference that script in the `install` variable of your `PKGBUILD`
+8. If you want to have `makepkg` run file integrity checks, you can include them in the default `sha256sums` variable

 ## Packaging and Installing
 The last part is the easiest - `makepkg` will process the PKGBUILD to create a complete package that `pacman` can use to install.